In this Article

 - The soft part of her head is sunken

 Though birth weight is important, weight gain or loss is an indicator of the development.
 Babies will catch up sooner or later.
 If ever in doubt, take the advice of your paediatrician who will either help you out or assure you that all is fine.

 It is the natural instinct for a parent to worry about unusual behaviour patterns of the baby.
 Weight loss is one of the worst nightmares among them.
 But, please remember to stay calm and consult your doctor before you come to conclusions.
-Do not miss any of the scheduled appointments even if all seems to be normal and, is in perfect balance.
+Do not miss any of the scheduled appointments even if all seems to be normal, and is in perfect balance.
 The best way to enjoy the experience of parenting is to stay calm, not overthink and be informed of the right things at the right time.
-There is no better formula than keep calm and enjoy parenting!
+There is no better formula than to keep calm and enjoy parenting!